Contact

 & a shared responsibility

-In professional service firms marketing and business development are key business activities.
+Professional service firms need to realize that marketing and business development are key business activities.
 And a shared responsibility.
 Between marketers, business developers, and subject matter experts.

-Think: spotting business opportunities, creating awareness for their services, generating demand, selling services, and cultivating relationships & trust.
+Think: spotting business opportunities, creating awareness for their services, generating demand, selling their solutions, and cultivating relationships & trust.